LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 ### Color and Opacity

-The `color` parameter applies a color mask to the sprite when it's rendered.
+The `color` parameter applies a color mask to the sprite when it is rendered.
 Note that this is not setting the actual color of the image, just a mask that is applied, like a tint.
 The default value is [**Color.White**](xref:Microsoft.Xna.Framework.Color.White).
-So if we're setting it to [**Color.White**](xref:Microsoft.Xna.Framework.Color.White), why does this not affect the tinting of the sprite drawn?
+So if we are setting it to [**Color.White**](xref:Microsoft.Xna.Framework.Color.White), why does this not affect the tinting of the sprite drawn?

 When the `color` parameter is applied, each color channel (Red, Green, Blue) of the sprite is multiplied by the corresponding channel in the `color` parameter, where each channel is represented as a value between `0.0f` and `1.0f`.
 For [**Color.White**](xref:Microsoft.Xna.Framework.Color.White), all color channels are set to `1.0f` (255 in byte form), so the multiplication looks like this: